Associate Professor of Musicology

-Skinner's new book, Yellow, Blue and Black: Remembering and Renaissance in Afro-Sweden, is set for publication in the spring of 2022 (University of Minnesota Press).
-The book examines the social history and public culture of Sweden's diverse and growing African and Black community.
+Skinner’s second monograph, Afro-Sweden: Becoming Black in a Color-Blind Country (Minnesota, 2022), examines the social history and public culture of Sweden’s diverse and growing African and Black community.
 Rooted in contemporary Sweden and routed throughout Africa and its diaspora, Afro-Swedes (afrosvenskar) are part of a growing Afro-diasporic presence in contemporary Europe.
-Through ethnographic inquiry, textual analysis, and historical study, Yellow, Blue and Black explores understandings and expressions of Afro-Swedish identity in the public sphere, with a particular emphasis on the performing and visual arts.
-The research for this book has been generously supported by grants from The Ohio State University College of Arts and Sciences, the American Swedish Institute, and the American Scandinavian Association, as well as an ACLS Charles A. Ryskamp Fellowship.
+Through ethnographic inquiry, textual analysis, and historical study, Afro-Sweden explores understandings and expressions of Afro-Swedish identity in the public sphere, with a particular emphasis on the performing and visual arts.

-Skinner is also the author and illustrator of the award-winning children's book, Sidikiba's Kora Lesson (Beaver's Pond Press, 2008) and is an accomplished kora (21-stringed West African harp) player.
+Alongside his scholarship, Skinner is the author and illustrator of an award-winning children's book, Sidikiba's Kora Lesson (Beaver's Pond Press, 2008), and he is an accomplished kora (21-stringed West African harp) player.